djsudduth/wspr-reports/README.md

 5. Mean of the trending slopes of SNR reports by map direction from your location (+slopes - trending stronger, -slopes - weaker)
 6. Mean of variances of the SNR reports by map direction from your location (large variances - widely varying reports)

-Data is saved as .csv files in the script directory
+Data is saved as .png and .csv files in the script directory

 ## example on how to use
  - KN0VA transmitted wspr on 30m for about 1 hour